Martina Clavadetscher

 Martina Clavadetscher (born 1979, Zug, Switzerland). is a Swiss playwright and book author.
 She was the recipient of several awards amongst them also the Swiss Book Prize of 2021.

 Education

-She studied German, linguistics and philosophy at the University of Friborg where she was also awarded with the Literature Prize of the University in 2004.
+She studied German, linguistics and philosophy at the University of Fribourg where she was also awarded with the Literature Prize of the University in 2004.
 She moved to Berlin on scholarship of Literary Colloquium Berlin in July 2018.